Baked Garlic Parmesan Potato Wedges: Crispy, Flavorful, and Easy to Make – It's Not About Nutrition

 • 1/4 teaspoon black pepper

-• 2 tablespoons chopped fresh parsley (for garnish, optional)
+• 2 tablespoons chopped fresh parsley (Optional, but so cheerful on the plate.)

 Step 1: Prepare the Potatoes

-1. Preheat the Oven: Preheat your oven to 400°F (200°C).
-Line a large baking sheet with parchment paper or lightly grease it with cooking spray.
+1. Preheat your oven to 400°F (200°C).
+Line a big baking sheet with parchment paper or give it a quick spritz of nonstick spray.
+(Trust me: parchment = easy cleanup + less sticking!)

 Step 2: Season the Potato Wedges